 & Action, prepare and manage an annual budget, ensuring expenses are

 meaningful and objective-based.

 - University degree in disciplines that are relevant to one or more of the GLF themes and sustainable development goals;

-- At least 2 years’ experience in international development, community engagement, partner relations or growing online or in-person communities of practice, experience in developing countries is an asset;
+- At least 2 years’ experience in international development, community engagement, partner relations or growing online or in-person communities of practice.
+Volunteer experience can be considered too;

 - Ability to produce high quality written content;